tc39/proposal-smart-pipelines/readme.md

   |> capitalize |> # + '!'
   |> new User.Message
 ```
-This pipeline is relatively flat, with only one level of indentation, and with
+This pipeline is also relatively flat, with only one level of indentation, and
-each transformation step on its own line.
+with each transformation step on its own line.

 (`|> capitalize` is a bare unary function call equivalent to `|> capitalize(#)`.
 Similarly, `|> new User.Message` is a bare unary constructor call, abbreviated